andrew/ultimate-awesome/README.md

 - [awesome-reinforcement-learning](https://github.com/tinyzqh/awesome-reinforcement-learning) - Learning Resources And Links Of Reinforcement Learning （updating）.
 - [Awesome-Video-LMM-Post-Training](https://github.com/yunlong10/Awesome-Video-LMM-Post-Training) - 🔥🔥🔥 Latest Papers, Codes and Datasets on Video-LMM Post-Training.
 - [awesome-free-startup-resources](https://github.com/bllshttng/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
+- [awesome-package-maintainer](https://github.com/jubalh/awesome-package-maintainer) - How to become a packager.
 - [awesome-technical-communication](https://github.com/lilin90/awesome-technical-communication) - 😎 A curated list of awesome resources about technical communication.
 - [awesome-talos](https://github.com/siderolabs/awesome-talos) - Collection of awesome talos resource from the community.
 - [Awesome-Jetpack-Compose](https://github.com/Naveentp/Awesome-Jetpack-Compose) - A collaborative list of awesome jetpack compose resources.